rtmatt/led-sockets/README.md

 Note: if your domain isn't served over https, you'll need to use a ws:// url instead of wss://

+## Supervisor
+At this point, the script will stop running once the ssh session closes.
+By adding supervisor, the script can be run on boot and restart if it crashes.
+* check if supervisor is installed `which supervisorctl`
+* install supervisor if it's not installed already `sudo apt install supervisor`
+* create a config file
+  `sudo cp resources/supervisor/led-sockets-server.conf.example /etc/supervisor/conf.d/led-sockets-server.conf`
+    * edit the file `/etc/supervisor/conf.d/led-sockets-server.conf` to set the `directory` and `stdout_logfile` values using the proper absolute paths
+* run supervisor
+    * `sudo supervisorctl`
+    * `reread`
+    * `start processname` where `processname` is the name of the process output from status call
+        * if you ever need to restart or stop the process, use `restart processname` or `stop processname`.
+You'll need to restart the process following any updates to `server.py`
+    * `status` to check the status of the process
+    * `exit`

 # Client Installation
 ## Base Installation
 * clone repo `git clone git@github.com:rtmatt/led-sockets.git`